Mary Adair: Art career

 Horsechief began her professional art career in 1967 and used the professional name Mary Adair Horsechief until her children became active as artists when she began using Mary Adair.
 Her subject matter typically focuses on Native American people, as they go about their daily lives or participate in ceremonies and she often portrays children.
 She has exhibited at the 'Trail of Tears Art Show and Cherokee Homecoming in Park Hill, the Five Civilized Tribes Museum in Muskogee, the Heard Museum in Phoenix, Arizona, the Museum of the Cherokee Indian of Cherokee, North Carolina, the Philbrook Museum of Art in Tulsa, Oklahoma and the Red Cloud Indian Art Show in Pine Ridge, South Dakota, among others.

 In 1972, Adair won a first-place award at the Five Civilized Tribes annual competitive art show and was featured with David E. Williams (Kiowa/Tonkawa/Plains Apache) in a two-person exhibition and lecture held at the Goddard Center in Ardmore, Oklahoma.
 That year, she was one of four artists including Doc Tate Nevaquaya (Comanche), Leonard Riddles (aka Black Moon, Comanche), and Johnson Scott (Seminole), who exhibited at the University of Oklahoma.
-She repeated the win at the Five Civilized Tribes art show in the following year with a first-place award as a Cherokee artist.
+She repeated the win at the Five Civilized Tribes art show in the following year with a first-place award.

-In 1976, Adair, along with Sharron Ahtone Harjo (Kiowa), Ruthe Blalock Jones (Delaware/Shawnee/Peoria), Virginia Stroud (Keetoowah Band Cherokee/Muscogee), Carrie Wahnee (aka Water Girl) and Mary Bresser Young (Choctaw), were featured in an all women's exhibition hosted at the Stovall Museum in Norman, Oklahoma.
+In 1976, Adair, along with Sharron Ahtone Harjo (Kiowa), Ruthe Blalock Jones (Shawnee/Peoria/Delaware), Virginia Stroud (Keetoowah Cherokee/Muscogee), Carrie Wahnee (Comanche) and Mary Bresser Young (Choctaw), were featured in an all women's exhibition hosted at the Stovall Museum in Norman, Oklahoma.
 In 1977, she was awarded the Special Indian Heritage Award by the Five Civilized Tribes Museum.
-Adair again joined Stroud, Harjo, Jones, as well as Joan Brown (Cherokee descent), Valjean McCarty Hessing (Choctaw), and Jane McCarty Mauldin (Choctaw) in the Daughters of the Earth exhibition, curated by Doris Littrell, which toured from 1985 to 1988 throughout the United States and Europe.
-Many of these same women participated with Adair in the Mothers and Descendants exhibition hosted at the Kirkpatrick Center of Oklahoma City in 1987.
+Adair again joined Stroud, Harjo, Jones, as well as Joan Brown (Cherokee descent), Jean Bales (Iowa), Valjean McCarty Hessing (Choctaw), and Jane McCarty Mauldin (Choctaw) in the Daughters of the Earth exhibition, curated by Doris Littrell, which toured from 1985 to 1988 throughout the United States and Europe.
+Many of these same women participated with Adair in the Mothers and Descendants exhibition hosted at the Center of the American Indian in Oklahoma City in 1987.

 Adair was one of the artists interviewed in 2011 for the Oklahoma State University's Oklahoma Native Artists Oral History Project.
 In 2015, she worked on a collaborative project with her children Sam, Mary, and Daniel, for the expansion of the Wilma Mankiller Health Center in Stilwell, Oklahoma.
 The piece called The Origins of Strawberries, featured paintings and text combining panels to tell the traditional Cherokee story.
 Her works were included in the Women of the Five Civilized Tribes exhibition hosted by the museum in Muskogee in 2019.
 Besides having works in the permanent collections of the Five Civilized Tribes Museum, her works are located in other museums, libraries, and private collections.

-Adair illustrated Selu: Seeking the Corn-Mother's Wisdom (1994) by Marilu Awiakta.
+Adair illustrated Selu: Seeking the Corn-Mother's Wisdom (1994) by Marilu Awiakta and Native American Gardening (1996) by Michael J. Caduto and Josphe Bruchac.